 If you’re not maximizing your potential in your website header you are missing out and your visitors will know about it.

-While there are no hard and fast rules for header design there are absolutely some best practices that will catapult your website into 2021 and maximize conversions.
+While there are no hard and fast rules for header design there are absolutely some best practices that will catapult your website into the future and maximize conversions.

 We are going to show you exactly why having a bland header is bad for business and give the inside scoop on what your website needs to get ahead of the curve.